mvpearson131/cmsc430_final_project/README.md

-# cmsc430_final_project
+# CMSC430 Final Project

 ## Project Description
 This project is a compiler for a subset of Scheme, written in Racket.
-The compiler takes in files with the extenstion .scm, then sends the program though several compiler passes, top-level pattern matching, desugaring, assignment-conversion, alphatization, administrative normal form-conversion, continuation-passing style conversion, closure-conversion and finally llvm-emission.
+The compiler takes in files with the extenstion .scm, then sends the program though several compiler passes: top-level pattern matching, desugaring, assignment-conversion, alphatization, administrative normal form-conversion, continuation-passing style conversion, closure-conversion and finally llvm-emission.